-Science KS1: The plant life cycle
+Science KS1: Plant life cycles

 It explores common plant life cycles, showing how a seed becomes a plant and how new seeds are made.

-The video looks at life cycle stages, explaining how plants change and develop as they move through their life cycle.
+It looks at life cycle stages, explaining how plants change and develop as they move through their life cycle.

 Points for discussion: